evaristoc/gitterrooms_snaviz/README.md

 The project is a simple demo, but it is intended for further work on SNA of FreeCodeCamp's (FCC) Gitter Chatrooms and improving the FCC programme.

 The demo only runs in local.
-It was made to run in localhost port 3000.
+It was made to run in localhost port 3000

+IMPORTANT: you are also required to create a `config/config.js` folder/file and add:
+* Your Gitter Token (Check https://developer.gitter.im/docs/welcome)
+* Find the id of the target room (please ask if you are interested)

 To install the project you should have node.js installed.
 Clone/Pull the project into a desired location and run:
 ```